isamuni/isamuni/README.md

 We are using postgres on development and production mode.

+#### With docker

-NOTE: you can also use docker to run the database, while starting rails normally.
+You can use docker to run the database, while starting rails normally.
 To run the database with docker, run `docker-compose up --build devdb`, and stop it with `docker-compose down devdb`.
 This option doesn't require you to install postgres.
 You'll only need to do `rails db:create` on the first usage.
+That's it

+#### Without docker

-First, make sure that you have postgres installed and configure it as following:
+First, make sure that you have postgres installed on your machine.
+Then create a user and a database for isamuni:

 ```
 $ sudo -u <YOUR USERNAME> psql postgres